stephanieatte/webhook-dispatcher-pipeline-example/README.md

 (no webhook)   (no webhook)   (no webhook)
 ```

 Only the dispatcher pipelien consumes a webhook slot.
-Downstream pipelines are ordinary Buildkite pipelines they're just started via trigger instead of GitHub, so the webhook limit no longer scales with pipeline count. .buildkite/pipeline.yml runs one step: it executes .buildkite/scripts/generate-trigger-steps.sh and pipes the output straight into buildkite-agent pipeline upload.
-This is the standard dynamic pipelines technique — the script's stdout is the next set of steps.
+Downstream pipelines are started via trigger instead of GitHub, so the webhook limit no longer scales with pipeline count.

 Which downstream pipelines actually get triggered is controlled entirely by .buildkite/routes.conf, not by editing the script itself.
-Each line maps a path in this repo to the slug of the pipeline that should be triggered when something under that path changes:
+Each line maps a path in this repo to the slug of the pipeline that should be triggered when something under that path changes.

 ```
 services/service-a:service-a-pipeline
-services/service-b:service-b-pipeline
 ```

-On every build, the script diffs the changed files against these paths and only triggers the pipelines whose watched path actually changed — if nothing under services/service-a/ changed, service-a-pipeline doesn't run.
-Adding a new downstream pipeline is just two steps create it in Buildkite without a GitHub webhook, then add a line to routes.conf mapping its path to its slug — no code changes, no GitHub-side configuration, no new webhook.
+On every build, the script diffs the changed files against these paths and only triggers the pipelines whose watched path actually changed.
+For example,  if nothing under services/service-a/ changed, service-a-pipeline doesn't run.

 ## License